 Accepted Scientific Name

 Graptopetalum paraguayense (N.E.Br.)
 E.Walther

 Variegated Ghost Plant

 Graptopetalum paraguayense f. variegata is a small succulent with rosettes of fleshy, flat, pointed leaves.
-Rosettes grow at the tips of ever-lengthening stems, that become pendent over time.
+The rosettes grow at the tips of ever-lengthening stems that become pendent over time.
 Leaves are blue-gray with some light purple hue and creamy or yellow-pink variegation.
 In spring, it produces star-shaped, white flowers with small, red specks.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).